canonical/backup-operators/docs/reference/integrations.md

 ## Bacula-fd charm

-Following are integrations for the Bacula-fd charm.
+The following are relations for the Bacula-fd charm.

 ### `bacula-dir`